top of page

 Well there are many reasons for the thin toe box, spongy, elevated soles and stiff designs but for the most part it comes down to fashion and comfort.

-Now if you know me personally you'll know that fashion ranks very low on my priorities list (somewhere between the new series of The Bachelor in Paradise and my competitive Super Smash Bros career), so wearing shoes which sacrifice a little fashion in the name of my wellbeing means absolutely nothing to me.
-But after hearing my story you may be considering picking up a pair of barefoot shoes, so does that mean you have to always wear these clown shoes!?
+Now if you know me personally you'll know that fashion ranks very low on my priorities list (somewhere between the new series of The Bachelor in Paradise and my competitive Mario kart career), so wearing shoes which sacrifice a little fashion in the name of my wellbeing is an absolute no-brainer.
+But after hearing my story you may be considering picking up a pair of barefoot shoes, so does that mean you have to always wear these clown shoes?

 Look the problems from modern shoes aren't big enough that you should NEVER wear your favourite pair of high heels again (although I've given up on wearing high heels...).
 The problems start when we are wearing these shoes that aren't great for our feet all day, every day.
 So, it's fine to still dress up fancy every now and then, sacrifice a little function for fashion (goes against my morals but you do you) for special occasions, just try to get some friendly shoes on your feet the majority of the time.